ccampbell/aftershave/README.md

 Any variables are replaced in the parent template.
 The `{% block %}` tags let you specify a default value for a certain section.
 If the subtemplate did not pass in a title then the title would fall back to the default title `Default Title`.

-If you do not wrap a section in a `{% block %}` tag in the parent template and then do not pass that variable in in the child template it will render as `'undefined'`.
+If you do not wrap a section in a `{% block %}` tag in the parent template and then do not pass that variable into the child template it will render as `'undefined'`.